frankboyu/src_analysis_launch/README.md

     Go to the merge_trees folder.
 Edit cron_exec.sh with the currently running VERSION and the jobs config file with the job resources and version control

-    If startup_C.so is missing, recompile it using:
+    If startup_C.so is missing, recompile it on the ifarm node using:

     `sh run_compile.sh`